raspberrypilearning/solar-system-simulator/en/step_2.md

       'size': 15,
       'orbit': 150,
       'speed': 1,
-      'info': 'The smallest, and fastest, planet.'
+      'info': 'The smallest and fastest planet.'
   }
 --- /code ---